-BIO 1511 Principles of Anatomy and Physiology I, Lab
+BIO 1511 Principles of Anatomy and Physiology, Lab

-For Allied Health Majors only.
 A laboratory course that contains experiments and exercises to reinforce the principles taught in BIO 1513 Principles of Anatomy and Physiology I, Lecture.
 Two hours laboratory per week.
 Credit, one semester hour.

-BIO 1513 Principles of Anatomy and Physiology I
+BIO 1513 Principles of Anatomy and Physiology

-For Allied Health Majors only.
 A lecture course that provides an introduction to the anatomical and physiological study of the human body at the molecular, cellular, tissue, and organ systems.
 Organ systems covered in this course are the integumentary, muscular, skeletal, and nervous system.
 Three hours lecture per week.
 Credit, three semester hours.